 While playing Washington, D.C. in 2003, the Washington Post called Andre “a master at pumping out fast, funky rhythms on an instrument not usually associated with earthy syncopation.
 A versatile student of the music, Thierry can’t be lumped into Zydeco’s old-school R&B-influenced camp or its nouveau, rap-inspired one: He and his band, Zydeco Magic, lay down both soulful, traditional slow-dances and bottom-end-booming kinetic groovers.”

 In his 30’s, he has already been deemed a legend.
-There is widespread agreement that he is an exceptional multi-dimensional musician who has a finely-honed ability to merge his accordion with blues, r&b, jazz, latin and rock.
+There is widespread agreement that Andre Thierry is an exceptional multi-dimensional musician who has a finely-honed ability to merge his Accordion Soul sounds with blues, r&b, jazz, latin and rock.
 His musical mastery enables him to create a unique sound for his and future generations while staying true to the past.